-Perhaps one of Burns’ most famous works, Tam O’ Shanter is an epic poem which tells the tale of a man who stayed too long in a pub and witnessed disturbing visions on his way home, like the witches described below.
-It is a good example of Burns’ diversity as a writer as his sense of humour is clear in the poem.
+Burns' epic poem Tam o' Shanter tells the tale of a man who stayed out too late drinking and witnessed unsettling visions on his way home, like the witches' dance described below.
+It is a good example of Burns' diversity as a writer as his sense of humour is clear in the poem.

 Warlocks and witches in a dance: